cwesson/funge-plus-plus/README.md

 directions.

 ### C-Style Strings
 C-style strings can be enabled with `-fstrings=c`.
-In this mode, backslashes in strings are not pused to the stack, instead, it and the following character are interpretted as an escape sequence.
+In this mode, backslashes in strings are not pushed to the stack, instead, it and the following character are interpreted as an escape sequence.
 This happens in one tick.
 In addition to special characters, this allows quotes and ANSI escape codes in strings.

 ### 64-bit